Intsights/sergeant/docs/examples/single_producer_consumer.md

 ### Consumer

 In the class definition, we inherit from `sergeant.worker.Worker` to gain all the abilities of the `Worker` class.
-To make this worker capable of producing and consuming tasks, we must define the `config` attribute and the `work` method.
+To make this worker capable of producing and consuming tasks, we must define the `generate_config` method and the `work` method.

-Defining the `config` class attribute allows us to configure our worker's abilities.
+Defining the `generate_config` class method allows us to configure our worker's abilities.
 Worker config is a `dataclass` named `sergeant.config.WorkerConfig` that has multiple child dataclasses.
 There are two mandatory fields: `name` which defines the worker's name and the queue name within the broker, and `connector`.
 The connector is responsible for communicating with the broker.
 The following example shows how to define a worker with a "redis" connector.
 `Logging` facilitates the configuration of the logger.

 Each consumed task is handled by the `work` method.
 Within the `task` argument, the parameters are passed as the key `kwargs`.